WildlifeSouth.com Photography Tips and Tools

 • General

 All About Birds - A website maintained by the Cornell Lab of Ornithology at Cornell University.
 This is a free online bird guide that allows the user to search for a particular species by common name, taxonomy, or shape.
-Includes information on identification, range maps, life history (habitat, food, nesting, and behavior), sounds, and video when available.
+The site includes information on identification, range maps, life history (habitat, food, nesting, and behavior), sounds, and video when available.

 The home page allows access to a few sample species.
 This allows one to determine if the in-depth information provided is necessary or useful for their particular needs.
 Individual and institutional subscriptions are available.

-• eBirds - A tool developed by Cornell Lab of Ornithology and National Audubon Society.
+• eBirds - A tool developed by Cornell Lab of Ornithology and the National Audubon Society.

-From a birding community standpoint - One can use this tool to view compiled data on bird abundance during the year specific to a region, state, or county.
+From a birding community standpoint - One can use this tool to view compiled data on bird abundance during a specific year for a region, state, or county.

-Christmas Bird Count - Similar to the information one can retrieve from eBirds but specific to the Christmas Bird Count date for a particular region.
-Sponsored by the Audubon Society.
+Christmas Bird Count - Similar to the information one can retrieve from eBirds but specific to the Christmas Bird Count data for a particular region.
+This Christmas Bird Count is sponsored by the Audubon Society.

 • Alabama

-Alabama Coastal Birding Trail - Downloadable pdf guide to birding the two coastal counties in Alabama.
-Describes birding spots most frequented by Alabama birders on the coast.
+Alabama Coastal Birding Trail - There is a downloadable pdf guide on this site specific birding the two coastal counties in Alabama.
+The document describes birding spots most frequented by Alabama birders on the coast.

-North Alabama Birding Trail - Contains a downloadable pdf guide to birding in Northern Alabama.
-See the 'More Information' section for the down load.
+North Alabama Birding Trail - There is a downloadable pdf guide to birding in Northern Alabama.
+See the "More Information" section for the down load.

-Alabama Ornithological Society - Information on places to bird in Alabama, pelagic birding in Alabama, and a Yahoo discussion group.
+Alabama Ornithological Society - This website contains information on places to bird in Alabama, including pelagic birding and a Yahoo discussion group.

 • Georgia

-Georgia's Colonial Coast Birding Trail - Hotspots for birding along Georgia's coast.
-No downloadable pdf.
+Georgia's Colonial Coast Birding Trail - This website provides hotspots for birding along Georgia's coast.
+No downloadable pdf is available.

-Georgia Ornithological Society - Contains downloadable pdf brochure of IBA's (important bird areas) in Georgia.
-The "From The Field" section chronicles the seasonal occurrence and abundance of Georgia birdlife.
+Georgia Ornithological Society - The "From The Field" section chronicles the seasonal occurrence and abundance of Georgia birdlife.

-Georgia Online Birders - Listserv application for receiving recent sighting information on Georgia birds.
+Georgia Online Birders - This is a listserv application for receiving recent sighting information on Georgia birds.

 • Florida

-Great Florida Birding Trail - Four downloadable regional guides specific to the Great Florida Birding Trail.
+Great Florida Birding Trail - Four downloadable regional guides specific to the Great Florida Birding Trail are available on this website.

-Florida Ornithology Society - The 'Sightings' page has links to various compiled listserv information specific to Florida, most of these links point to information contained on 'birdingonthe.net'.
-The 'Sightings' page also contains a link to data from the North American Migration Count for Florida.
+Florida Ornithology Society - The "Sightings" page (look for a link to it in the left frame) has links to various compiled listserv information specific to Florida, many of these links point to information contained on 'birdingonthe.net'.
+The "Sightings" page also contains a link to data from the North American Migration Count for Florida.

-Florida Breeding Bird Atlas - List of breeding bird locations within Florida.
-From the Florida Ornithological Society website but can be hard to locate from within it's main page.
+Florida Breeding Bird Atlas - This site has a list of breeding bird locations within Florida.
+From the Florida Ornithological Society website but can be hard to locate from within its main page.

 Bald Eagle Nest Locator - Lists of Bald Eagle nest locations located throughout Florida.
 Maintained by the Florida Fish and Wildlife Conservation Commission.